davidphilipbarr/36keys/README.md

 Currently they all have 36 keys, which I consider to be as small as a keyboard can be without resorting to chording or other shenanigans.

-These are the first keyboard pcbs I have every made, so proceed with caution, and a little aprehension.
+These are the first keyboard pcbs I have ever made, so proceed with caution, and a little apprehension.

 These are heavily influenced by the following keyboards, and actually based on foostan's simple corne pcb.